NRSC: Don't Let Democrat Jon Ossoff Ruin Thanksgiving — And America

-The National Republican Senatorial Committee (NRSC) an ad on Wednesday, charging that Georgians should not allow Georgia Democrat Senate candidate Jon Ossoff to ruin Thanksgiving and America.
+The National Republican Senatorial Committee (NRSC) released an ad on Wednesday, charging that Georgians should not allow Georgia Democrat Senate candidate Jon Ossoff to ruin Thanksgiving and America.

 The NRSC released an ad on Tuesday portraying Ossoff as that “awkward relative” that lectures his or her family during the Thanksgiving meal.
 The GOP group charged that Georgians should not allow Ossoff to ruin the country by flipping the Senate majority in favor of the Democrats.
 The NRSC narrator said in the ad: